 Marriage is a major factor when considering Social Security.
 That’s because Social Security has a survivor benefit.
 That means the surviving spouse will receive either their own Social Security benefit or their spouse’s, whichever is higher.

-For same-sex couples or couples where one spouse has a larger benefit than the other, it may be a good idea to have the spouse with the smaller benefit file early, and the spouse with the greater benefit delay until FRA or later.
+For same-sex couples or couples where one spouse has a more significant benefit than the other, it may be a good idea to have the spouse with the smaller benefit file early and the spouse with the greater benefit delay until FRA or later.
 Other factors such as health, age difference, and benefit amounts also must be considered.

 What’s right for you?

-Obviously, there is no rule of thumb, and it’s not as clear-cut as many believe.
-Understanding all of these factors and determining their impact on your Social Security benefit is imperative.
+There is no rule of thumb, and it’s not as clear-cut as many believe.
+Understanding these factors and determining their impact on your Social Security benefit is imperative.
 The analysis is the key.